Frobenius Manifolds near the Discriminant and Relations in the Tautological Ring: Cohomological Field Theories

 where $a$ is a formal variable, or equivalently

 where $b=a/(1-a)$.
 We will apply this identity locally at every vertex.
 At a vertex of color $i$ we use $-\sqrt{\Delta_{2i}}v_i$ for $b$.
 Then the local contribution at a vertex of color $i$ is

 where

 Notice that now (again) the sum in $k$ is finite in each cohomological degree.
 Therefore we can specialize $v$.
-We will take $v$ to the vector $\mathbf 1_{\Omega^2} - \mathbf 1_{\Omega^1}$, which is holomorphic by Lemma~\ref{lem:basischange}, and thus $v_i = \Delta_{2i}^{-1/2} - \Delta_{1i}^{-1/2}$.
-In this case the $\Delta_{3i}$ specialize to $\Delta_{1i}$.
+We will take $v$ to be the vector $\mathbf 1_{\Omega^2} - \mathbf 1_{\Omega^1}$, which is holomorphic by Lemma~\ref{lem:basischange}, and thus $v_i = \Delta_{2i}^{-1/2} - \Delta_{1i}^{-1/2}$.
+In this case, the $\Delta_{3i}$ specialize to $\Delta_{1i}$.
 We have therefore arrived exactly at the reconstruction formula for $\Omega^1$.
 In particular, with the specialization of $v$, $\Omega^4$ is the same as $\Omega^1$ and therefore $\Omega^1$ is also holomorphic along the discriminant.
 Hence $\Omega^1$ is a suitable local extension of the Frobenius manifold we started with to a convergent CohFT.
-The extension in not unique but depends on a choice of integration constants.
+We note that the extension in not unique but depends on the choice of integration constants in Lemma~\ref{lem:Rreg}.